快猫视频

 We strongly recommend that you study an introductory economics module, such as Essential economics: macro and micro perspectives (D217), before studying this module.

 DD321 also teaches a few economics models that use mathematical methods, including calculus.
-The module materials include a week of activities to help with the revision of algebra, graphs, equations and logarithms, but if it is a long time since you last studied mathematics, we suggest that you study Discovering mathematics (MU123) or an alternative mathematical module at pre-calculus level before studying DD321.
+The module materials include a week of activities to help with the revision of algebra, graphs, equations and logarithms.
+If it&/courses/qualifications/details/dd321/39;s a long time since you last studied mathematics, we suggest you study Discovering mathematics (MU123) or an alternative mathematical module at a pre-calculus level before studying DD321.

 What's included